 Tronox operates three primary groundwater containment and extraction systems associated with its Henderson Facility in accordance with the Consent Order for remediation of chromium-impacted groundwater at the Henderson facility, finalized September 9, 1986, and the Administrative Order on Consent (AOC) for remediation of perchlorate-impacted groundwater in the Henderson area, finalized October 8, 2001.
 The locations of groundwater containment and extraction systems are shown in Figure 1.
-In addition to chromium and perchlorate, the recent Phase B Investigation identified several other chemicals (i.e., metals, ammonia, cyanide, 4-chlorobenzenesulfonic acid, organochlorine pesticides, volatile and semi-volatile organic compounds) that impact groundwater quality at the Site.
+In addition to chromium and perchlorate, the recent Phase B Investigation identified several other chemicals (i.e., metals, ammonia, cyanide, 4-chlorobenzenesulfonic acid, organochlorine pesticides, and volatile and semi-volatile organic compounds) that impact groundwater quality at the Site.
 Northgate will consider these other chemicals as part of the assessment of groundwater capture and treatment.
-The three groundwater containment and extraction systems associated with the facility are described in the sections below.
+The three groundwater containment and extraction systems are